Berlin, a city for all seasons

 Paris in spring is a riot of flowers.
 Autumn turns Tuscany into a patchwork of ochre.
 When winter comes, Hallstatt, Austria, is transformed into a magical ice kingdom.
 Germany’s hip capital city of Berlin shines bright throughout the year.

 No matter the season, there’s always something happening in beautiful, vibrant Berlin.
 First-timers and those on their 40th visit alike never want for something to do in this ever-evolving urban oasis.
 Once the TV tower has been conquered, photos of the Brandenburg Gate snapped and exhibits of Museum Island’s world-class institutions thoroughly explored, it’s time to check out what’s happening on the cultural calendar.
-When large-scale gatherings are safe to attend, here is a look at just some of the events that will surely delight us once again.
+Here is a look at just some of the events that will surely delight us.

 While most of Germany languishes in a long, post-holiday slumber, Berlin bucks the trend by hosting its annual film festival.
 The Berlin International Film Festival, known as Berlinale, is one of Europe’s biggest film festivals and attracts the world’s largest public audience.
 Some 400 films are screened, with dramas particularly well represented.
 When high-profile films debut, it’s not just stars from German screens who shine: actors having attended in recent years include George Clooney, Meryl Streep and Richard Gere, among others.